UW-GAC/gregor-file-checks/README.md

-md5_check_details | A TSV file with two columns: file_path of the file in cloud storage and md5_check with the check result. vcf_check_summary | A string describing the check results, e.g. "5 PASS" vcf_check_details | A TSV file with two columns: file_path of the file in cloud storage and vcf_check with the check result.
+md5_check_details | A TSV file with two columns: file_path of the file in cloud storage and md5_check with the check result. vcf_check_summary | A string describing the check results, e.g. "5 PASS" vcf_check_details | A TSV file with two columns: file_path of the file in cloud storage and vcf_check with the check result. bam_check_summary | A string describing the check results, e.g. "5 PASS" bam_check_details | A TSV file with two columns: file_path of the file in cloud storage and bam_check with the check result.

 ## check_vcf_samples